CartoDB/carto-vl/docs/guides/08-interactivity-events.md

     console.log('Cities layer has been loaded!');
 });
 ```
-> This event could be useful for example to display some kind of loading animation over your map and then hiding it after the layer has loaded.
+> This event could be useful for example to display some kind of loading animation over your map and then hiding it after the layer has loaded (see for example this [visualization](/developers/carto-vl/examples/maps/advanced/landing-page/hurricane-harvey.html)).
 Notice how the name of the event is `loaded`, not `load`.

 If you were using several layers, you could also have a single function to handle them all.
-For this case, **on** & **off** are available at `carto` namespace, expecting a list of layers like this: `carto.on('loaded', [layer1, layer2], () => { console.log('All layers have loaded'); })`.
+For this case, **on** and **off** are available at `carto` namespace, expecting a list of layers like in this code: `carto.on('loaded', [layer1, layer2], () => { console.log('All layers have loaded'); })`.

-Regarding to the `updated` event, it can be useful for some other cases, where the layer's viz changes, for example when you are building an animation.
+Regarding to the `updated` event, it can be useful for the cases where the layer's viz changes, for example when you are building an animation.
 See the [Playing with animations guide](/developers/carto-vl/guides/playing-with-animations).

 If you check your work now, it should look like this:
 <div class="example-map">